 There are many reasons, including the absence of Bible engagement and prayer in the home.
-As American Pastor Tony Evans says, “The single greatest reason why we are losing our young people today is that the home is no longer the place where faith is transferred.”
+American Pastor Tony Evans says, “The single greatest reason why we are losing our young people today is that the home is no longer the place where faith is transferred.”

 To elaborate.
 Children are not experiencing the heart-stopping, breath-taking, mind-blowing Jesus because of a persistent focus on teaching children isolated Bible stories with neat applications for particular age levels.
 The applications are mainly moralizing legalism.
 Telling children they must live a certain way will not draw them into the family of God.
 When they reach their teenage years with a belly full of morality and empty hearts, they will plan an exit strategy.